firatcavit/IT-Consultant-Portfolio/README.md

 👋 Hi, Cześć, Selam

 I am learning IT and software development basics.
-I have started practicing with Excel VBA and simple programming concepts.
+I have experience in **SQL, Excel, VBA, and Python** through hands-on projects.

-I am still at the beginning stage and trying to improve by doing small exercises and projects.
+I am actively improving my skills and building a portfolio to demonstrate my capabilities in data analysis and reporting.

-You can review my project below 👇:
+You can review my projects below 👇

 ## 🧠 Learning